A. Faculty Council (FC) Bylaws

 begin the Monday of finals week of Winter semester.

 ii.
-The chair(s) of the FG will be selected prior to the end of
+The chair(s) of the FC will be selected prior to the end of

 the Winter semester each year.
 It is the responsibility of the

 outgoing chair(s) to make sure the election occurs.
 Whenever possible,

 rank and experience should be taken into consideration in choosing chair(s).

 iii.
 Faculty may not serve on the FC while on sabbatical leave